mwbowers/mwbowers.github.io/manuals/configuration/configure-batch-processor.md

 See [Batch Dispatch](/manuals/mom/batch-dispatch.html).

-## Configuring MonaBatchHost
+## Configuring BatchHost

 The majority of the configuration parameters of the Batch Job comes directly from the job that submitted or started it.
-However some of the characteristics of the process hosting the batch job can be, or should be, estblished directly on MonaBatchHost.
-The configuration of MonaBatchHost is done via an `appsettings.json` file stored in the working directory of the process.
+However some of the characteristics of the process hosting the batch job can be, or should be, estblished directly on BatchHost.
+The configuration of BatchHost is done via an `appsettings.json` file stored in the working directory of the process.

 ## `appsettings.json` File